Our commitment to how we have made our website accessible for you

 - Relevant and descriptive alt tags for images.

-We self-host a few PDF files, and we are aware they are not very accessible.
+We self-host a few PDF files and we are aware they are not very accessible.
 We have tried to give our self-made PDFs the best technical chance of good accessibility, even when exporting from the source file.
-We have also tried another solution to make the PDFs accessible, however the task of doing this is painful, and even the software that claims to allow people to do it, is confused… This area is very time consuming.
+We have also tried another solution to make the PDFs accessible, however this area has many bugs around it, unfortunately.

 Desktop browser compatibility